Flash Drought

 The prediction of flash drought is critical to successfully mitigating and preventing damages whenever possible.
 Scientists have identified evapotranspiration and soil moisture as early warning indicators for the development of flash drought.
 Changes in evapotranspiration correspond with flash drought in the contiguous United States, indicating that it may be a primary mechanism involved in the sudden onset and intensification of drought conditions.

 In one study, researchers found that all flash droughts studied were preceded by sudden increases in evapotranspiration rates caused by changes in heat, wind, and radiation.
 Soil moisture was plentiful prior to the onset of drought, but decreased as evapotranspiration rates rose.
-They concluded that changes in evapotranspiration rates are a strong indicator of flash drought, and have developed a flash drought prediction tool to advance our ability to forecast these events (Chen et al. 2020).
+They concluded that changes in evapotranspiration rates are a strong indicator of flash drought (Chen et al. 2020).

 Key Takeaways